MichMatrix/Prolog-Flix/README.md

 ## Install

-SWI-Prolog offers a comprehensive free Prolog environment, make the download: [SWI-Prolog](https://www.swi-prolog.org/)
+SWI-Prolog offers a comprehensive free Prolog environment, make the download here: [SWI-Prolog](https://www.swi-prolog.org/)

 ## Development

-The program was developped using SWI-Porlog, where it was tested too.
+The program was developped using SWI-Prolog, where it was tested too.

 ## Authors